- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 Tifanie / Kisaragi Hiroe

-- The game's most known expert blacksmith.
-Her prowess is taken from her apprenticeship in real-life blacksmithing, that she applies in-game rather than using game mechanics (an art known to insiders as "truesmithing").
+- The game's most-renowned blacksmith.
+Her prowess is taken from her apprenticeship in real-life blacksmithing, that she applies in-game rather than using game mechanics.
 She forged Daystar's Lightbringer by herself.

 Tropes associated with Tifanie:

 - The Blacksmith: She personally forged or reforged all the Zenith Knights' weapons.
 Starting with Daystar's Tower Sword, the Lightbringer.

 - Deadpan Snarker: She's the only one to have enough attitude to talk back to Jesus-kun, Sunnyspark, or even Daystar.

 - Drop the Hammer: Her hammer is two-handed, yet her Unique Skill Heavy Arms allows her to use a shield with it.

 - Genki Girl

 - Glacier Waif: She's not a big girl, but her heavy equipment and possession of the strongest single blunt hit in the game sets her as this.